fosslinux/live-bootstrap/DEVEL.md

 - `files`: auxiliary files required for the build distributed by live-bootstrap.
 - `mk`: makefiles.
 - `patches`: patches for the source.
 - `src`: the upstream unmodified source code.
-This must be either:
+This may be either a submodule or nonexistant.

+## Conventions

+- **Patches:**
+  - all patches are `-p0`
-  - a submodule
+  - all patches begin with a patch header
-  - a folder contianing only `.placeholder` as distributed by git and gitignored, where the tarball is saved to in rootfs.sh.
-(The gitignore is already global, so the first time it is created with `.placeholder` it must be git added with `-f`).
+- **README:**
+  - all stages are explained in README
+- **General:**
+  - Where possible, all blocks of text should be limited to a length of 80 characters.
+  - There is no character limit for code, the reasons for this are two-fold:
+    - Often harms readability.
+    - Often impossible/hard in early bootstrap stages.

+## git

+All changes must be submitted as PRs.
+Pushing to master is disallowed, even if push access is granted to a user.
+Only pushes to master should be merging of patches into master.